 Use one of your child’s routine dental visits as an opportunity to ask the dentist to tell your child about the importance of flossing.
-Dental professionals like KidSmile Dental, who specialize in treating children, are experienced in explaining concepts like this to kids, and can probably do a better job than parents.
+Dental professionals like KidSmile Dental, who specializes in treating children, are experienced in explaining concepts like this to kids, and can probably do a better job than parents.

 When Flossing is a Problem

 Some children may have a sensitive mouth or overactive gag reflex, which can make flossing uncomfortable.
 To help minimize this problem, tell your child it’s OK to take breaks during flossing if they become upset or anxious.
 Letting them stop to take a few deep breaths can help lessen their stress levels.

 If your youngster has autism or an attention disorder, they are likely to have issues that impact oral healthcare, including flossing.
 You can get advice from a pediatric dentist specializing in treating special needs patients.

 Unfortunately, Children Do Get Gingivitis and Cavities

 In May 2016, the online magazine U.S. News & World Report revealed that almost a third of people in the U.S. aged 30-plus never flossed their teeth.
 The research was carried out as part of the National Health and Nutrition Examination Survey (NHANES).
 The study also found that men were less likely to floss than women.